Our Therapeutic Approaches

 The basis of person-centred counselling is understanding that the solutions to the challenges students are facing already lie within them, and can be realised with the help of a counsellor.
 An essential therapeutic approach that assists students in moving closer to reaching their highest potential as individuals.

-Also referred to as person-centred therapy or client-centred therapy, with its main principles being;
+Also referred to as person-centred therapy, its core principles are;

 Through empathic attunement can we understand why the student is behaving and feeling the way they are.
 The counsellor is able to “see through the eyes” of their client, creating a sense of validation and trust.